 - Parking subsidies are expensive, especially in urban areas where a single space can cost hundreds of dollars per month.

 Example: If you work in a high-cost downtown, propose that the savings from one fewer parking spot be redirected into transit allowances.
-Showing that you have done the math signals seriousness and shifts the conversation from "new expense" to "reallocation."
+Showing that you have done the math signals seriousness and reframes the conversation from "new expense" to "reallocation."

 b.
 Emphasize Environmental Impact